15 Easy World Book Day Costumes for Teachers

 We’ve been searching for the best DIY World Book Day costumes for teachers and we think we’ve come up with some great World Book Day costume ideas that anyone can make.

 How to Make Easy World Book Day Costumes For Teachers

-There’s no need to buy a costume from eBay or the supermarket.
+There’s no need to buy a costume from eBay or the A large shop which sells a variety of items such as foods, toiletries and household goods…..
 You can create something totally original from odds and ends around the house, you could ask friends, or scour the local buying and selling sites to see what other people no longer need.
-You help save the planet by being resourceful too.
+You To assist somebody with a task. save the planet by being resourceful too.

 Here are some of our favourite World Book Day costume ideas from around the web:

 If you’re expecting, then this is the costume for you!

 Emma made this Mr Bump costume when she was 8 and a ½ months pregnant from a black t shirt and bandages.
 It really couldn’t be easier!

 - (optional) Mr Bump book on a string